screee/screess/README.md

 # ScreeSS

-ScreeSS is a stylesheet language that compiles down to a [Mapbox GL Stylesheet](https://www.mapbox.com/mapbox-gl-style-spec/).
+ScreeSS is a high level stylesheet language that compiles down to a [Mapbox GL style object](https://www.mapbox.com/mapbox-gl-style-spec/).
 It features a clean CSS-like syntax and powerful macro system.

 ## Writing a ScreeSS Stylesheet